-I'm a self-taught photographer who for the last six years has had the privilege of rediscovering the world through the lens of a camera.
+I'm a self-taught photographer who for the last seven years has had the privilege of rediscovering the world through the lens of a camera.
 What a gift!
 I started out doing street photography, and once I developed a little bit of confidence I began pursuing photography in every form.

 A quick look through my gallery will probably reveal that I'm all over the photographic map: I'm as likely to be tucked into the corner of a busy hotel lobby as I am a windy, inhospitable beach after dark if I think I'll get a once-in-a-lifetime picture, one that you might like to hang on your office or living room wall.
 I rarely shoot street photography much any more, but I hope you sense the liveliness of street photography in my work - even in my quieter images I'm interested in motion/movement and a sense of the unexpected.

 No matter what your profession, busy sidewalks and crowded beaches are the cost of doing business in southern California, especially during the summer months.
 In my busier images I try to isolate my subjects, be it a surfer on a crowded set or an impromptu chess match on a bustling sidewalk, in order to illuminate a moment in time that, once passed, is gone forever.
 It often requires a combination of right lens/right time, ideal vantage point, patience, and a little bit of luck.